Cyber Kitchen #4: Harvest Lunch – A Picnic Menu

 1 T. canola, or olive oil

-- Heat oil in large skillet.
-Dredge tomatoes in crumbs and fry on medium heat for a minute or 2 on each side.
-Serve alongside swiss chard tart and garnish with a sprig of parsley.
+3. Heat oil in a large skillet.
+Dredge the tomatoes in crumbs and fry on medium heat for a minute or 2 minutes on each side.
+Serve alongside Swiss chard tart and garnish with a sprig of parsley.

 In culinary circles, it is often said that the best fruit is local fruit.
 So if you live near an apple orchard, hop over the fence and pick a few for this recipe.
 Or, take a nice bicycle ride to a local farm and go apple picking.
 This recipe may easily be stepped up for any amount of apples you’d like to bake.

-1 medium size local tart apple, cored and peeled 1 quarter of the way from top
+1 medium-sized local tart apple, cored and peeled, 1 quarter of the way from the top

 1 ts. butter